-visiting their elderly parents - or discussing the health condition of loved ones with other family members.
+Visiting your elderly relatives - or discussing their health condition with other family members during the Holiday break.
 This can be a time when you realise that the person that you love has had a difficult year, and may continue to have problems during the next year.

 There is a wide choice of types of residential care and the quality of the care delivered can vary.
 It pays to take some time to get the right outcome, and it is definitely not a good idea to make decisions about this important subject in a hurry - Hasty decisions inevitably lead to mistakes being made.